-Like other passes, including the Go Madrid Pass, this pass has added a “purse value.”
+Like other passes, including the Go City: Madrid All-Inclusive Pass, this pass has added a “purse value.”
 I’m fundamentally against adding a purse value to a sightseeing pass because it can limit the amount of value you get from it.
 If an attraction is included in the pass, you should be able to visit, regardless of how much it costs.

 The purse value amount varies by the type of pass you purchase.
 For example, the purse value of a 5 day Barcelona All-Inclusive adult pass is €585.
 That means, the regular admission price of the attractions you visit can not go above €585.

-Honestly, it is highly unlikely that you’ll end up hitting the purse value on any of the Go City Barcelona Pass options.
+Honestly, it is highly unlikely that you’ll end up hitting the purse value on any of Go City’s Barcelona pass options.
 Still, it is important to know that it is there.

 Who Should Get the Barcelona All-Inclusive Pass?

-The Barcelona Pass is a good fit for some tourists, but not everybody will benefit from buying the pass.
+Go City’s Barcelona All-Inclusive Pass is a good fit for some tourists, but not everybody will benefit from buying the pass.
 I recommend the pass if you fall into one of the following categories:

-- Heavy Sightseers – It’s not a guarantee, but visitors who hit 3 or more of the included attractions each day will almost certainly get their money’s worth from the All-Inclusive card, provided you don’t choose the least expensive options.
+- Heavy Sightseers – It’s not a guarantee, but visitors who hit 3 or more of the included attractions each day will almost certainly get their money’s worth from the All-Inclusive Pass, provided you don’t choose the least expensive options.
 If you’re in town for more than 3 days, the Explorer Pass may be a better fit.
 Run the math to determine which is the best value for you.

 Who Should Avoid the Pass?

 - Light Sightseers – If you won’t visit at 3 or more of the included attractions each day, skip the All-Inclusive Pass.
 The Go City: Barcelona Explorer Pass is a good alternative.

 - Those With No Interest in Going “Inside” – Many of the attractions include entry to Gaudi’s architectural sights.
 If you’re somebody who simply wants to walk by and see the outside, save your money and do it for free.